Our New Tunnel Vision Course is Live!

 *(Cullin et al. BMC Veterinary Research, 2017, 13:68)

-Or perhaps imagine how many times the dog is stopping on cue or quickly turning when picking up a dumbbell at full speed in Obedience, or taking the ball from the box in Flyball, or simply jumping off the sofa to say hello?
+Or perhaps imagine how many times the dog stops on cue or quickly turns when picking up a dumbbell at full speed in obedience, taking the ball from the box in flyball, or simply jumping off the sofa to say hello?

 simple but effective weight distribution exercise is simply elevating the hind end by teaching your dog to step with his hind feet on an object, keeping front feet lower.